wesbos/Gatsby-Workshop/notes/08 - Building and Deploying.md

 When you are ready to deploy your website, we run `npm run build`.
 This will generate a `public` folder that contains all the static files needed to deploy the website.

 You'll notice that it kicks out both static `.html` files, as well as `.js` files.
-This is because while Gatsby renders the static HTMLs for speed, it still functions as a React application once that HTML is loaded into the browser &mdash; much like SSR works.
+This is because while Gatsby renders the static HTMLs for speed, it still functions as a React application once that HTML is loaded into the browser — much like SSR works.

 # Deploying